-The district leadership staff began the process of reviewing progress on the current LCAP goals and actions in October 2021 and began gathering input from educational partners in March 2022 and this process continued throughout the development of the LCAP.
+The district leadership staff began the process of reviewing progress on the current LCAP goals and actions in October 2022 and began gathering input from educational partners in February 2023 and this process continued throughout the development of the LCAP.
 The following educational partner meetings and surveys were used in the development of this document and considered before finalizing the LCAP.

-Classified and Certificated Staff/Bargaining Unit: The Mid-Year LCAP, Budget Overview for Parents, and the LCAP Supplement was made available to staff.
-Staff completed surveys for Local Priorities 2 and 3 in March.
-Results of parent and student surveys was shared at an April 2022 meeting.
+Classified and Certificated Staff/Bargaining Unit: Staff completed surveys for Local Priorities 2 and 3 in February.
+Results of parent and student surveys were shared at a March 2023 meeting.
 The draft LCAP was available to staff for comment prior to final board approval.
-Staff members of our Site Council/LCAP Advisory Group participated in additional discussions regarding the progress on the current LCAP, data collected, proposed actions, and the draft 2022/23 LCAP during spring 2022 meetings.
+Staff members of our Site Council/LCAP Advisory Group participated in additional discussions regarding the progress on the current LCAP, data collected, proposed actions, and the draft 2023/24 LCAP during spring 2023 meetings.

-Students: Students in grades 4th-8th were surveyed in March 2022 via Google forms for their input on conditions of learning, engagement, and academics.
-Results were used for the annual update as well as metrics to drive goals and actions for the 2022/23 LCAP.
+Students: Students in grades 4th-8th were surveyed in February 2023 via Google forms for their input on conditions of learning, engagement, and academics.
+Results were used for the annual update as well as metrics to drive goals and actions for the 2023/24 LCAP.

-Site Council/LCAP Advisory Group (No ELAC fewer than 21 English learners) and Parents: The Mid-Year LCAP, Budget Overview for Parents, and the LCAP Supplement was shared in March 2022.
-The Site Council/LCAP Advisory Group discussed draft goals and actions during the May 2022 meeting with final approval of the draft in late May.
+Site Council/LCAP Advisory Group (No ELAC fewer than 21 English learners) and Parents: Progress on goals and actions, achievement data, and survey results were shared during the March 2023 meeting.
+The Site Council/LCAP Advisory Group discussed draft goals and actions during the March 2023 meeting with final approval of the draft in May.
 Meetings and the availability of surveys were publicized through email messages and posted on our website.
-Parent surveys were used to obtain data for the annual update as well as metrics to drive goals and actions for the 2022/23 LCAP.
+Parent surveys were used to obtain data for the annual update as well as metrics to drive goals and actions for the 2023/24 LCAP.

-SELPA: District leaders met with the Sutter County SELPA Director in April 2022 for input on the 2022/23 LCAP.
+SELPA: District leaders met with the Sutter County SELPA Director in April 2023 for input on the 2023/24 LCAP.

 Board of Trustees: Throughout the year the board received updates on progress of goals and actions, data outcomes, and survey results.
-The Mid-Year LCAP, Budget Overview for Parents, and the LCAP Supplement was presented in March 2022.
 The draft LCAP was available on the district webpage for public comment prior to final board approval.
 Educational partners were encouraged to email the school to submit input.
-A Public Hearing of the draft LCAP was held on June 13, 2022.
-The LCAP was adopted on June 15, 2022.
+A Public Hearing of the draft LCAP was held on June 13, 2023.
+The LCAP was adopted on June 15, 2023.